Fundraisers: Don’t Get Burned by Streaky Strategy

 Option 2: The Good Stuff

 We get it.
 No one wants to buy the pricey sunscreen.
-But you get what you pay for, right?
-It’s an investment that pays long-term dividends in healthy, youthful-looking skin.
+But it’s an investment that pays long-term dividends in healthy, youthful-looking skin.

 The same thing goes with direct mail.
 According to the Data and Marketing Association, average response rates to nonprofit mail were 5.35 percent.
 That’s to your list of existing donors, by far your best prospects.